prathimacode-hub/ML-ProjectKart/Stocks and Crypto Research Analysis/Model/README.md

 ## What have I done?

-1.Importing all the required libraries.Check here
+1.Importing all the required libraries.

 2.Upload the dataset and the Jupyter Notebook file.